zriyansh/signoz.io/blog/2022-04-24-opentelemetry-vs-opentracing.md

 - Configure OpenTelemetry Exporters to send data to SigNoz
 - Visualize and analyze telemetry data using SigNoz dashboards

+It's very easy to get started with SigNoz.
+SigNoz cloud is the easiest way to run SigNoz.
+You can [sign up](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.

-It is easy to get started with SigNoz.
-It can be installed on macOS or Linux computers in just three steps by using a simple installation script.
+You can also install and self-host SigNoz yourself.
+It can be installed on macOS or Linux computers in just three steps by using a simple install script.

 The install script automatically installs Docker Engine on Linux.
 However, you must manually install [Docker Engine](https://docs.docker.com/engine/install/) on macOS before running the install script.